icingmoon/icingmoon.github.io/_posts/2025-01-19-Elliptic-Curves-Group-Laws-and-Isomorphisms.md

 ## Short Weierstrass Curves

-Readers who are not from a mathematical background or cryptographers should be most familiar with this form of elliptic curve, as it provides the simplest and most intuitive algebraic representation of elliptic curves.
+Readers who are not from a mathematical background should be most familiar with this form of elliptic curve, as it provides the simplest and most intuitive algebraic representation of elliptic curves.

 ### Definition